Back to all posts

 First, you’ll need to find the perfect location for the sump pit, which is crucial for maximizing water collection.
 Next, you have to do your homework on local building codes and permits.
 This step is often overlooked, but skipping it can lead to fines and an installation that isn’t up to standard.
 Finally, you need a solid plan for the discharge route to make sure water is directed safely away from your home without causing issues for you or your neighbors.
 Getting these three things right is the foundation of a reliable system that will protect your home for years.
 If you’re feeling unsure about any of these steps, remember that our team can handle the planning and installation for you, guaranteeing a setup that’s both effective and compliant with all Metro Detroit regulations.

-Choose the Right Location for Your Sump Pit
+Finding the Perfect Spot for Your Sump Pit

 The right location is everything when it comes to your sump pump.
 Since water flows downhill, you’ll want to place the sump pit in the lowest spot in your basement or crawl space.
 This is where water will naturally collect first, allowing the pump to do its job efficiently.
 Take a walk around your basement and look for any slight slopes or areas where you’ve noticed moisture before.
 A corner is often the most practical and out-of-the-way spot.
 Once you’ve picked your location, the plan is to dig a hole that’s just a bit wider and deeper than the sump basin itself to ensure a snug and stable fit.